PitPik/Schnauzer/README.md

 .setTags(tags /*Array*/)
 ```
 `parse()` is only needed if the template was not passed to `Schnauzer()` in the first place.
 This might be handy if you're not sure if this template will ever be used...
+In `render(data, extraData)` you can pass some extra data source needed for parsing your template.
+If parser doesn't find the required data in `data` then it looks inside `extraData`. `extraData` can be and opbject or an array of objects.

 #### Functions in helpers